NilsIrl/MozWire/README.md

 # MozWire

-MozWire is a cross-platform client for MozillaVPN, finally giving Linux, macOS, FreeBSD, OpenBSD and others (all platforms supporting the WireGuard protocol) users access to this VPN provider.
+MozWire is a cross-platform client for MozillaVPN, finally giving Linux, macOS, FreeBSD, OpenBSD, and others (all platforms supporting the WireGuard protocol) users access to this VPN provider.
 MozWire also supports Windows.

 ## Installation

 ### Using pre-built binaries from the CI (Linux, macOS and Windows) (Recommended)

-Linux, macOS and Windows binaries are available on the [release page].
+Linux, macOS, and Windows binaries are available on the [release page].
 These binaries are built by GitHub Actions CI.

 ### Using `cargo install`